Snapchat/KeyDB-docs/docs/config-file.md

 ############################# EVENT NOTIFICATION ##############################

-# Redis can notify Pub/Sub clients about events happening in the key space.
+# KeyDB can notify Pub/Sub clients about events happening in the key space.
 # This feature is documented at http://redis.io/topics/notifications
 #
 # For instance if keyspace events notification is enabled, and a client